 Here are list of steps to use this plugin

 Install “Business Unit Hierarchy” plugin from XrmToolBox Plugins Store.

 Connect to your organization.

-Open the plugin and click on “Generate Business Unit Hierarchy” button.
+Open the plugin and click on “Load Business Unit Hierarchy” button.

 That’s it, Business Units of your organization will be loaded in a hierarchical structure like in the above screenshot.
 The BU’s that are loaded in red color are disabled ones.
 Select any BU to see all the Users and Teams under this.

 Hope it helps to everyone and saves time to understand the BU Hierarchy.

 Today while exploring new stuff, I found very interesting tool for developers which is called XRM.Tools.
 I would like to share this with all of you.
 It provides a set of tools which gives you overall picture on particular things like Security Roles, Business Rules, Server Trigger and etc. The main advantage with this tool is, no need to download or install unlike XRM ToolBox (everything in cloud)